Fun Learning Materials for Kids!

 A Day at the Park

-is for children in kindergarten and the early elementary grades from 5;0 to 7;11.
+is for children from ages 5;0 to7;11 in kindergarten and early elementary grades.

-How can I use the results of the
+How do I use the results of the

 WABC®